henriquecustodia/blog/src/posts/angular-inject-function-a-new-way-to-work-with-di.md

 image: ''

 ---
 It's time to talk about one of the best features in Angular 14: **inject function.**  I've been studying this new version for a while and I can say...
 Angular is getting better and better.
-Since the improvements in performance up to the developer's usability, it's becoming a really great framework to work with.
+Since the improvements in performance up to the developer's usability, it's becoming a great framework to work with.

 > I've written a post about standalone components, it's an amazing Angular 14 feature as well.
 [Check out here](https://www.henriquecustodia.dev/posts/angular-standalone-components:-say-goodbye-to-ngmodules/)!